neteasefans/minimum-quasi-clique-partitioning-problem/README.md

 The source code given in 'src' directory implements the proposed method described in our paper.

+** Instructions to use the source code of ILS

+*** To compile:

+q.zhou$ javac Main.java Improve_new.java Clique.java AdEcount.java

+q.zhou$

+*** To run:

+q.zhou$ java -cp .
+Main instanceName outputFile

+(where -cp . indicates the current working directory, Main includes the main function, instanceName is the instance file and outputFile records the output information.)

 Reference papers to the minimum quasi clique partitioning problem (MQCPP):

 [1] Rafael A Melo, Celso C Ribeiro, and Jose A Riveaux.
 The minimum quasi-clique partitioning problem: Complexity, formulations, and a computational study.
 Information Sciences, 612:655–674, 2022.